zhero-web-sec/zhero-web-sec.github.io/_publications/2024-09-18-paper-title-number-3.md

 <img src="/images/p11.png">
 *Stored XSS on Next.js*

-The payload is now cached and will be triggered -without any interaction- every time a user visits the impacted endpoint.
-The repercussions of such a vulnerability are catastrophic, and can allow a malicious actor to extract personal data from users and/or perform mass account takeovers.
+The payload is now cached and will be triggered, without any interaction, every time a user visits the impacted page/endpoint.
+The repercussions of such a vulnerability are catastrophic, and can allow a malicious actor to extract personal data from users and/or perform mass account takeovers depending on other factors as is the case for classic XSS attacks.

 As explained earlier, when `getServerSideProps` is used, **it’s very likely** that an element from the request is reflected in the response, the main reason for this function being to transmit data only available at the time of the request.
 During my research on various bug bounty programs, here are the elements most frequently encountered (*list obviously not exhaustive*):
 - cookie/header value about language preferences -locale- (*en,fr..*)